Skip to main content

 Types of clothes: Full range of clothing.

 About: Earthmonk’s focus is ‘clothing with soul’, with an emphasis on ‘going beyond’.
 The founders seek to create artwork that captures timeless spiritual philosophy and wisdom.
-They use organic cotton (and non-mulesing wool).
-They give 10% back to projects in the Amazon Rainforest.
-Find out more in a Q&A with the founders.
+It uses organic cotton (and non-mulesing wool) supplied by two sustainability-focused companies.
+It gives 10% back to projects in the Amazon Rainforest.
+Find out more in our Q&A with the founders.

 Own brand label or multiple brands sold: Own brand